 After you have FBA set up you’ll need to define your shipping rates.
 You’ll also have to edit any products you plan to fulfill through FBA and select “Amazon Marketplace Web” as the fulfillment method.

 Amazon dropshipping is one of the best ways to expand your Shopify business.
-By gaining access to all the additional traffic and customers you should be able to dramatically increase your sales.
+By gaining access to all the additional traffic and customers, you should be able to dramatically increase your sales.
 We do believe that with the assistance of the mentioned above extension, you can manage and grow your store without a hitch.
+If you are a dropshipping beginner and want to know more about this business model, check out our general review, which will answer several questions like “Is dropshipping profitable?” or “Is Dropshipping worth it?”

 Should you have any questions, please contact us.
-LitExtension support team is always happy to help.
+LitExtension – #1 Shopping Cart Migration Solution support team is always happy to help.
 For more valuable information regarding eCommerce, join our huge Facebook Community.